Crystal Cruises Northwest Passage 2016

 - Guests booking Crystal Wilderness Adventures and Crystal Boutique Adventures, and those planning to participate in wilderness landings, will be provided with a detailed list of recommended clothing.

-- Guests will need to pack sufficiently warm clothes and sweaters, in addition to lighter articles to adjust to their own comfort.
+- Guests booking Crystal Wilderness Adventures and Crystal Boutique Adventures, and those planning to participate in wilderness landings, will be provided with a detailed list of recommended clothing.
+Guests will need to pack sufficiently warm clothes and sweaters, in addition to lighter articles to adjust to their own comfort.
 It is useful to know how your individual body reacts to cold as this will guide you as to how much or little to bring along.

-- Crystal will provide a link to an outfitter that will have a specially prepared collection of clothes suitable for the expedition, as well as a detailed list of recommended clothing and gear for trip participants.
+- Crystal has provided a link to an outfitter that will have a specially prepared collection of clothes suitable for the expedition, as well as a detailed list of recommended clothing and gear for trip participants.

 - Onboard evening attire will be significantly relaxed, due to the nature of the voyage.
 There will be no black tie optional evenings, and other evening dress code recommendations will be determined and advised prior to the voyage.